 The day after the report, Japan’s ranking in press freedom by Paris-based Reporters Without Borders slid 11 places to 72 out of 180 countries surveyed.

-Foreign Policy added that Japan’s spy agency, the Cabinet Intelligence and Research Office, spied on this particular UN mission by tracking the movements of a local lawyer that provided assistance to the fact-finding team.
-These are troubling developments for a country that has prided itself as the largest democracy in the region and may provide a snapshot of what lies ahead.
+Foreign Policy added that Japan’s spy agency, the Cabinet Intelligence and Research Office, spied on this particular UN mission by tracking the movements of a local lawyer who assisted the fact-finding team.
+These are troubling developments for a country that has prided itself on being the largest democracy in the region and may provide a snapshot of what lies ahead.

 Are VPNs legal in Japan?